bartuspan/ubik/README.md

 ### Meta

 * Facebook/Open Graph, Google+, and Twitter social media meta tags.
+You will need to activate/verify ownership of all three.
 * SEO-friendly description generator (based on excerpts).
 * Be sure to fill out the relevant fields in the configuration file to activate and use this component.
 * Filter `ubik_meta_image_size` for setting image meta tags.
 Defaults to 'large' and falls back to the original image.